Arunprakash-A/DL-Pytorch-Workshop/README.md

 # Deep Learning Workshop using Pytorch 1.3 and above

 * UPDATE: Added Hugging Face Notebooks.
-HF is an additional layer on the Pytorch (and Tensorflow).
+HF Transformer module is built on top of Pytorch (and Tensorflow).
 It does a lot of Heavy lifting and makes our job of building prototypes (trai-test-infer-host) a lot easier!

  - You can access the slide deck that covers Pytorch here <a href=https://iitm-pod.slides.com/arunprakash_ai/pytorch> https://iitm-pod.slides.com/arunprakash_ai/pytorch </a>